GibranBenitez/TFM_dataset/README.md

 - Scikit-learn

 ## Usage example
-We have prepared an example of the detection and recognition of the maskedfaces with our pre-entrenated models.
+We have prepared an example of detection and recognition of masked faces with our pretrained models.

 ### Preparation
 - Clone this repository